We owe our readers a HUGE apology. We really dropped the ball on this one. Allow me to explain…

 She’s accused of writing the positive testimonials online herself.

 She threatens her customers with cursing and puts spells on them.

 She called one customer mentally ill, stupid, and idiot.

 RELATEDWritersWeekly.com and the Operations Manager at BookLocker.com.
-Brian is an Army vet and former police officer, and spent several years chained to a desk, commuting Tampa's congested roadways, working in corporate management and training, while writing in his spare time.
-He is now an author, an avid sailor, and NRA-certified firearms instructor.
-Brian lived and worked aboard his 36-foot sailboat, the “Floggin’ Molly” for 9 years in St. Petersburg, Florida.
-He calls her his "rescue boat" that he found abandoned in a boat yard and rebuilt himself - fulfilling a dream he had to one day live aboard.
+An Army vet and former police officer, Brian is the author of Blue Lives Matter: The Heart behind the Badge.
+He's an avid sailor, having lived and worked aboard his 36-foot sailboat, the “Floggin’ Molly” for 9 years sfter finding her abandoned in a boat yard and re-building her himself.
 Now, in northern Georgia, when not working on WritersWeekly and BookLocker, he divides his off-time between hiking, hunting, and farming.